(Updated 25th August 2021): Updating Umami section has been added.

 Being a relatively young project there are bound to be a lot of updates, so how do we update our Umami repo and deploy it to Railway?
 After updating from 1.17.0 to 1.22.0 here's how I did it:

-.
-This will replace all of our local files with what exists in original repos master (the latest update)./bin
+4. To do so we need to run git reset --hard origin/master.
+This will replace all of our local files with what exists in original repos master (the latest update).